Skip to content

 Artist Information

-Born in Hartford, Laura Wheeler came from a prominent New England family.
+Laura Wheeler Waring was a celebrated artist of the Harlem Renaissance era best known for her portraits and still lifes.
+Born in Hartford, CT, Laura Wheeler came from a prominent New England family.
 Her father was a minister at Connecticut’s first all black church, and her mother, a graduate of Oberlin College, was a teacher and amateur artist.
 Wheeler’s intellectual and artistic talents were evident from an early age.
 She finished high school with honors at a time when few women attended secondary school, and in 1908, she enrolled in courses at the Pennsylvania Academy of Fine Arts.
-In 1914, she won the coveted Cresson Memorial Scholarship, which enabled her to continue her studies in Paris at the Académie de la Grande Chaumière, but her trip was cut short due to the outbreak of World War I. In 1918, Wheeler returned to Pennsylvania to direct the art and music departments at the historically black Cheyney State Teachers College, where she met her husband, Walter E. Waring, a professor at Lincoln University.
-During her long career in education, she continued to pursue her own artistic ambitions, arranging additional trips to Europe to further her study
+In 1914, she won the coveted Cresson Memorial Scholarship, which enabled her to continue her studies in Paris at the Académie de la Grande Chaumière, but her trip was cut short due to the outbreak of World War I. Wheeler returned to Pennsylvania to direct the art and music departments at the historically black Cheyney State Teachers College in Cheyney, PA, where she met her husband, Walter E. Waring, a professor at Lincoln University.

 SELECTED MUSEUM COLLECTIONS